-56. The School Admissions Code requires local authorities to provide information about the availability of school places to parents on request.
+- 66. The School Admissions Code requires local authorities to provide information about the availability of school places to parents on request.
 If you do not provide information to them about any applications for in-year admittance, they will not be able to provide up-to-date information.
-You therefore need to inform them of all applications and offers so they are aware both of children that have a place and those which do not.
+You therefore need to inform them of all applications and offers so they are aware both of children that have a place and those which do not. - 67.
+You also need to inform the local authority of all in-year applications and whether or not you have offered the child a place.